SaparovPetr/myriad/act of technical readiness - null.md

-# act of technical readiness - null
+# act of technical readiness -